-How to identify and treat deer ticks
+How to identify and get rid of deer ticks

 Tick talk: How to prevent deer tick bites